gmluqa/Smart-Mart-Backend/README.md

 ## API good practices employed

+- If you check config/config.js, you'll see it's a .js file as opposed to a .json, this is to allow for no admin production keys to be uploaded to github (by default, sequelize serves it as a .json file)
 - Not over-sharing DB info, only what is necesarry for the frontend
 - Production API is using HTTPS to protect user JWT's
 - HTTP status codes used in the correct context